-In terms of soy-based foods and phyto- or plant-based estrogens, the data is unclear.
-Here at Dana-Farber, we recommend that women with a history of estrogen-positive breast cancer consume 2-3 servings of natural, whole soy foods per week to keep intake at a "moderate" level.
-You may choose to avoid soy altogether, however soy is a good source of protein, calcium, iron and other nutrients, so it need not be completely eradicated from the diet if you were already accustomed to eating soy.
+You may choose to avoid soy altogether, however soy is a good source of protein, calcium, iron and other nutrients, so if you were already accustomed to eating soy, you may continue to do so.
 One does not need to begin eating soy, but can choose to do so in moderation without concern of harm.

-Ground flax seed is a healthy source of Omega-3 fats and, when consumed at 1-2 tablespoons per day, does not pose any risk to breast cancer survivors.
+Ground flax seed is a healthy source of Omega-3 fats and dietary fiber and, when consumed at 1-2 tablespoons per day, does not pose any risk to breast cancer survivors.

 Eating a plant-based diet, engaging in daily physical activity such as walking, limiting or avoiding alcohol, getting enough sleep and incorporating stress reducing behaviors into your life are the best way to promote health as a breast cancer survivor.
 Furthermore, maintaining a healthy body weight is important for overall health, and is correlated with a lower risk of breast cancer recurrence.
 Refer to the Meal Planning Guide for more suggestions on consuming a healthful diet.